zprima/road-to-android/README.md

 - domain (optional)
   - usecase (verb in present tense + noun/what (optional) + UseCase)
   - repository (interfaces - definitions)
+  - model (if domain is set, you can specify models here.
+Remove then model from data)
 - data
   - model
   - repository (implementations of interfaces) (type of data + Repository)